TIMELESS MELODIES

 Credit: JESHOOTS.COM

 Pests in the house can be a headache.
-Some insects are a real challenge in terms of control, and among them, cockroaches stand out as one of the more problematic adversaries.
+Some insects are a real challenge in terms of control, and among them, cockroaches stand out as one of the more problematic enemies.

 Bonus fact: even after being detached, the head lives for a while, too!